 A support order modification is similar to the process used when a support order is established.
 The child support guidelines must be used to determine the new amount because it may change.

 Reviewing the Terms of the Support Order

-You may ask the Child Support Enforcement Division (CSED) to review the existing support order terms if it has been at least 36 months since the date the order was entered or last reviewed.
+You may ask the Child Support Services Division (CSSD) to review the existing support order terms if it has been at least 36 months since the date the order was entered or last reviewed.
 If you request a review less than 36 months after the support order was established or last reviewed, you must show that a significant change of circumstances has occurred.
 Some examples of significant change are:

 - physical custody of the child has changed

 - the child’s daycare or medical expenses have changed

 - income of one or both of the parent's has changed by at least 30%.